lvxhnat/audrii/README.md

 ## Quick Start

-To run Audrii as a prefect pipeline
+To run Audrii as a prefect pipeline, make sure Docker is running, then do:
 ```
 python3 -m register_prefect_flow --pipeline "ingestion"
 ```